edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 Introduction
 ------------

 Let's start with an example.
-By looking at the plot hereafter, it is easy to see that the red points can be seen as outlying in the space spanned by the variables x, y and z.
+By looking at the plot hereafter, it is easy to see that the red points are outlying in the space spanned by the variables x, y and z.

 ![3d-plot-outlier](/img/3d-plot-outlier.png){:class="img-responsive"}